 Before starting treatment, the radiation therapist may make some small permanent tattoos or temporary marks on your skin so that the same area is targeted during each treatment session.

 If you are having radiation therapy to your head or neck region, the radiation therapist may also fit you with a plastic mask called an immobilisation mask.
-This keeps your head and neck in the exact same position every day, and the marks are put on the shell, not on the skin of your face or neck.
+This keeps your head and neck in the exact same position every day.
+In this case, the marks are put on the mask, not on the skin of your face or neck.
 If you have issues with claustrophobia, let the radiation therapist know at the planning appointment.

 The course of treatment will depend on the type of non-Hodgkin lymphoma and your general health.
 You will usually have treatment as an outpatient once a day, Monday to Friday, for about 3–4 weeks.
-Each session takes only a few minutes, but it can take longer to set up the equipment and wait for your appointment.
+The radiation is given for only a few minutes, but it can take longer to set up the equipment and wait for your appointment.
 The radiation oncologist will discuss your treatment schedule with you.

-During treatment, you will lie alone in a room under a large machine called a linear accelerator that delivers x-ray beams to the area being treated.
+During treatment, you will lie under a large machine called a linear accelerator (LINAC) that delivers x-ray beams to the area being treated.
 Imaging scans are taken throughout the treatment course so that the radiation therapy team can monitor your response to treatment.
-Radiation therapy is painless, and you should not feel any discomfort during the sessions.
+Radiation therapy is painless, and you should not feel any discomfort.

 Side effects of radiation therapy

-For more on the side effects you may experience, talk to your doctor, call Cancer Council 13 11 20, or see Radiation Therapy.
+For more on the side effects you may experience, call Cancer Council 13 11 20 or see Radiation therapy.

 Video: What is radiation therapy?